verri/verri.github.io/_posts/2016-10-11-Safe-Modern-For-Loops.md

 - `i` and `j` have type `std::vector<T>::size_type` without explicitly writing so;
 - the compiler would emit an error if one tries to modify `i` and `j`; and
-- there are much less occurrences of the variables (no explicit comparison and increment), reducing the chances of mistyping.
+- there are much fewer occurrences of the variables (no explicit comparison and increment), reducing the chances of mistyping.